Ahmed-Aziz-Belkahia/TokyoStore-final/README.md

 ### Step 7: Start Developing

-You're now set up to start developing your Django project "ecommerce_prj."
+You're now set up to start developing your Django project "tokyostore."
 You can build and customize your application by adding models, views, templates, and other components as needed.

 Remember to deactivate the virtual environment when you're done working on your project:
 ```bash